- Accommodative Dysfunction

 Solutions to digital screen-related vision problems are varied.
-However, they can usually be alleviated by obtaining regular eye care and making changes in how you view the screen.
+However, they can usually be alleviated by obtaining regular eye care and making changes in how the screen is viewed.

 In some cases, individuals who do not require the use of eyeglasses for other daily activities may benefit from glasses prescribed specifically for computer use.
 In addition, persons already wearing glasses may find their current prescription does not provide optimal vision for viewing a computer.

 - Eyeglasses or contact lenses prescribed for general use may not be adequate for computer work.
 Lenses prescribed to meet the unique visual demands of computer viewing may be needed.
 Special lens designs, lens powers or lens tints or coatings may help to maximize visual abilities and comfort.

 - Some computer users experience problems with eye focusing or eye coordination that can't be adequately corrected with eyeglasses or contact lenses.
 A program of vision therapy may be needed to treat these specific problems.
 Vision therapy, also called visual training, is a structured program of visual activities prescribed to improve visual abilities.
 It trains the eyes and brain to work together more effectively.
 These eye exercises help remediate deficiencies in eye movement, eye focusing, and eye teaming and reinforce the eye-brain connection.
 Treatment may include office-based as well as home training procedures.